TaitoUnited/taito-cli/docs/manual/03-quick-start.md

 #### More taito commands

 Run `taito -h` to show more taito commands that you can use.
-DEVELOPMENT.md file located on you project folder might also be useful.
+DEVELOPMENT.md file located on project root folder might also be useful.

 ---